luchkonikita/canary/README.md

 Canary is a microservice for testing your websites.
 It can be deployed as a single binary and used via HTTP API.
-You can add your sitemap and the application will request all the pages and store results.
-With this done, you can detect any broken resources on your website.
+You can add your sitemap and the application will request all the pages and store resul With this done, you can detect any broken resources on your website.

 The service uses [Bolt](https://github.com/boltdb/bolt) as a storage and stores all